mzivic7/endcord/configuration.md

 - `member_list = True`
     Wether to download member activities.
 Disable for lower CPU, RAM and network usage.
 If disabled, member list will be empty and there will be no presences in profile view screen.
 - `member_list_auto_open = True`
-    Automatically opem member list on startup and on channel switch, if enough space.
+    Automatically opem member list on startup and on channel switch to different guild, if enough space.
 - `use_nick_when_avail = True`
     Replace global_name with nick when it is available.
 - `remember_state = True`